Ipstenu/varnish-http-purge/readme.txt

 This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DH plugin which means I will continue to support all users to the best of my ability.

 == Changelog ==

+= 4.2.0 =
+* More flexible support for custom cat/tag bases
+* Added in support for custom taxonomies
+* New function to generate the URLs, so it can be called by external plugins
+* Move right now box to be called later, preventing double calls

 = 4.1.1 =